Current as of October 2024 | Download print version (in PDF)

 4) Social Security Financial Contribution (“Contribuição para o Financiamento da Seguridade Social” – COFINS): Entities with CEBAS are immune from collection.
 Other NPOs are exempt from payment on their own revenues while paying a 7% contribution on all other income.
 (Federal Constitution Article 195(I)(7); Law 10.833/03).

-5) Social Welfare Contribution (“Contribuição Previdenciária” – INSS): Full exemption is given to social assistance organizations that are granted the Certification of Social Assistance Beneficent Entity.
+5) Social Welfare Contribution (“Contribuição Previdenciária” – INSS): Full exemption is given to social assistance organizations that are granted the Certification of Social Assistance Beneficent Entity (CEBAS).
 Other non-profit entities must pay the tax at a rate of 20% (Federal Constitution Article 195(I)(7); Law 12.101/09).

-7) Importation Tax ("Imposto de Importação" - II): According to Article 2(I)(a) of Law 8.032/90, social assistance and educational private legal entities are given special treatment on payment of the Import Tax on products imported for their activities.
+7) Importation Tax ("Imposto de Importação" - II): According to Article 2(I)(a) of Law 8.032/90, social assistance, educational, and health private legal entities are given special treatment on payment of the Import Tax on products imported for their activities.

-9) Credit, Exchange and Insurance Operations Tax ("Imposto sobre operações de crédito, câmbio e seguro" - IOC e "Imposto sobre Operações Financeiras" - IOF): There are no exemptions from payment of Credit, Exchange and Insurance Operations Tax or the Financial Operations (capital gains) Tax (Law 5.143/66).
+9) Credit, Exchange and Insurance Operations Tax ("Imposto sobre operações de crédito, câmbio e seguro" - IOC e "Imposto sobre Operações Financeiras" - IOF): Social assistance, educational, and health entities can obtain this benefit.
+There are no exemptions from payment of Credit, Exchange and Insurance Operations Tax or the Financial Operations (capital gains) Tax (Law 5.143/66).

-10) Rural Real Estate Tax ("Imposto Territorial Rural" - ITR): Full exemption from payment of the Rural Real Estate Tax if the amount exempted is used to pursue the entity’s goals (Federal Constitution Article 150(VI)(c); Decree 4.382/02 Article 3).
+10) Rural Real Estate Tax ("Imposto Territorial Rural" - ITR): Social assistance, educational, and health entities can obtain this benefit.
+Full exemption from payment of the Rural Real Estate Tax if the amount exempted is used to pursue the entity’s goals (Federal Constitution Article 150(VI)(c); Decree 4.382/02 Article 3).

 B. State and Municipal Tax Exemptions